codemagic-ci-cd/codemagic-docs/content/getting-started/signup.md

 ## Sign up via Codemagic GitHub app

-The GitHub app integration has several advantages over the OAuth integration as you can grant Codemagic access to select repositories and only **read** access to your code is required.
+The GitHub app integration has several advantages over the OAuth integration as you can grant Codemagic access to selected repositories and only **read** access to your code is required.

-1. Click **Join using GitHub App** at [codemagic.io/signup](https://codemagic.io/signup).
-You will be authorized via GitHub without granting any access to your repositories.
+1. Click **GitHub** at [codemagic.io/signup](https://codemagic.io/signup) and select **Selected repositories only** to sign up via Codemagic GitHub app.
+Click **Authorize Codemagic** to verify your identity.
+You will be authenticated via GitHub without granting any access to your repositories.
-2. In Codemagic, go to **User settings > Integrations** and click **Install GitHub App**.
+2. In Codemagic, go to **User settings > Integrations** and click **Connect**.
 You will be redirected to GitHub to select the repositories you want to grant access to and finish the installation.

 You can change repository access settings in Codemagic CI/CD app on GitHub anytime by navigating to **Settings > Applications > Installed GitHub Apps > Codemagic CI/CD**, or by going to [https://github.com/apps/codemagic-ci-cd](https://github.com/apps/codemagic-ci-cd).
 Note that the settings you configure in Codemagic CI/CD GitHub app prevail over the GitHub OAuth integration settings.